Table of Contents

 ✔ Up to 88MHz bandwidth

 ✔ High RF output

-Are you a journalist who needs to have a mic with you wherever you go?
+Are you a journalist who needs to have a mic with you wherever you go and you want wires out of your line of sight?
 Then here’s one that you should consider adding to your arsenal.
 The Sennheiser Pro Audio is an all-in-one wireless system that you can take with you anywhere.
 Its portability makes it the perfect microphone pick for interviews, mobile journalism, and documentary use.
 Even the transmitter is designed to be compact, making it fit neatly and subtly on a person.

 One of this microphone’s greatest strengths is its fast setup time.
 If you need to do a quick interview, this microphone has your back.
 It offers an impressive range of 330 feet, providing you with a powerful wireless transmission.
 Audio-wise, the EW 135P G4 exhibits a warm and smooth sound quality.
 Along with that, this mic also has great SPL handling and feedback rejection.
 It has a great battery life too, clocking in at about eight hours, more than enough to cover a full day of interviews.